 Founded in 2009, Lowestoft Chronicle is an online literary magazine, published quarterly, accepting flash fiction, short stories, poetry, interviews, and creative nonfiction.
 Preference is given to humorous submissions with an emphasis...

 Read moreLucky Jefferson’s mission is simple: publish social change.
-We mobilize writers and artists to do good.
+The editors mobilize writers and artists to do good.

-An award-winning publisher, we have set our sights on disrupting what books can be, forging a reality in which every writer...
+An award-winning publisher, it has set its sights on disrupting what books can be, forging a reality in which every...

 Read more